-I wasn’t sure what to call these blondies because they are a combination of brown butter, cashew butter, and then topped with cashews and chocolate chips.
-And let me say they are sooo good.
-And like most bar type desserts, it’s a pretty simple and quick bake.
-I think I was done in about an hour start to finish.
+I wasn’t sure what to call these butter nut blondies because they are a combination of brown butter, cashew butter, and then topped with cashews and chocolate chips.
+Brown butter blondies?
+Cashew butter blondies?
+Neither would really explain the taste accurately.
+And let me tell you, they are sooo good.
+Like most bar type desserts, it’s a pretty simple and quick bake.
+You can be done in about an hour start to finish!

 If you’ve never browned butter before, I think it will be the most difficult step in the recipe.
-And really it’s not hard, it just requires you to not walk away from the stove for about 5-7 minutes.
+And really it’s not hard, it just requires you to not walk away from the stove for about five minutes.
+You will add butter to a light colored or stainless bottomed pan, melt it and toast the milk fats.
+Paying attention is crucial as butter goes from perfect level browned to burnt in less than 30 seconds.

 For your cashew topping I used salted to add a little salt to cut the sweetness.
 If you use unsalted, I’d probably increase the salt in the blondies by about another 1/4 tsp.